 Norbert: On top of my list is Indonesia.
 This is another Southeast Asian dream destination of mine.
 I like the exotic feel it has and I love its culture, ancient history, and landscapes.
 I’m dying to go scuba diving in Bali.
 I know that country will deserve a couple of weeks of my Round the World.
 Even though I know it will not be the first stop on the itinerary, it will be the one I’ll be looking forward to the most.

 BT: We particularly enjoyed reading your posts about your 27th birthday Incan trail adventures, what advice would you give a traveler looking to hike the trail to Machu Picchu?

 Norbert: My biggest advice would be to always walk at your own pace and to drink a lot of water.
 Don’t try to be a hero by showing off or by trying to keep up with faster hikers.
 Doing that will only burn your muscles, thus making the hike a painful experience.
-Another advice is to arrive to Cuzco at least a couple days before starting the hike in order to acclimatize to the high altitude.
+Another piece of advice is to arrive in Cuzco at least a couple of days before starting the hike in order to acclimatize to the high altitude.
 Believe me, you don’t want shortness of breath and headaches while hiking.
-Chew coca leaves, they will help with the altitude sickness symptoms.
+Chewing coca leaves, they will help with the altitude sickness symptoms.

 BT: You’re an architect by trade, in your opinion what are the top three buildings or structures in the world, and why?